loader image

 The Campaign

-The ‘A Day in Life of a Scientist’ Campaign employs Point Of View (POV) video to give an insight into the everyday lives of SSPC scientists and researchers.
-Utilising GoPros, our scientists captured their daily lives from morning until night.
-The core appeal of the campaign is creating a visual representation of scientists and the diversity in their everyday lives and work.
-In this way, the campaign breaks societal stereotypes of scientists.
+The ‘A Day in Life of a Scientist’ Campaign uses point of view (POV) video to give an insight into the everyday lives of SSPC scientists and researchers.
+Using GoPros, our scientists captured their daily lives from morning until night.
+The importance of the campaign is to give a visual representation of scientists and the diversity in their everyday lives and work, helping to break societal stereotypes of scientists.

-Furthermore, the videos are highly accessible and social with a target audience on YouTube and associated social media.
-A key focus of the videos is on the balance between home and work life, how our pharma researchers collaborate with others and get to work in some of the most picturesque campuses and buildings around Ireland.
-In totality, the campaign consists of 6 videos co-created with our scientists.
+The videos are highly accessible and social with a target audience on YouTube and other social media.
+They focus on the work-life balance of scientists, how our they collaborate with others and get to work in some of the most picturesque campuses and buildings around Ireland.
+In total the campaign consists of 6 videos co-created with our scientists.

 Innovation

-In the background, we also embraced video typologies through an examination of successful videos on the YouTube platform.
-We took on board editing styles, structures, voiceover, music and segmentation.
-With this context, the videos are intentionally shot in a fast-paced manner, with zero narration.
-Hence, every sequence of film feeds into the next so that the story of the day is easy to follow.
+After examining successful videos on YouTube, we embraced their stylistic choices: editing style, structure, music, voiceover and more.
+As such the videos are intentionally shot in a fast-paced manner, with zero narration, with every sequence of film feeding into the next so that the story of the day is easy to follow.

-In achieving this, we hosted multiple online planning meetings with our scientists to facilitate co-creation and peer learning.
-We taught them about storyboarding and gave them instructional materials including a campaign and participant guide (link in the next section).
-Filming was conducted in pairs and equipment was then sent via registered post to the next group (we were limited to online interactions as filming took place during the COVID-19 pandemic).
-Each pair took approximately 1 month to complete their filming with video being labelled through storyboards and uploaded into an online server for editing.
+To help plan this we hosted multiple online meetings with our scientists to facilitate co-creation and peer learning, teaching them about storyboarding and providing instructional materials including a campaign and participant guide (linked below).
+Filming was conducted in pairs and equipment was sent via registered post to the next group (interactions were limited to online due to the COVID-19 pandemic).
+Each pair took approximately 1 month to complete filming with footage being labelled through storyboards and uploaded into an online server for editing.

-We also took an innovative approach in terms of promotion.
-We acknowledge that the videos are a non-traditional form of media and communications.
-Therefore, we decided to target online viewers and communities who would identify most with the videos.
-With this, we decided to use the Reddit platform to promote the videos.
-Reddit is a free online bulletin board with around 430 million users.
-The website allows posts of any content and can be filtered by groups called ‘subreddits’.
+An innovative approach was also taken in our promotion.
+Aware that the videos are a non-traditional form of media and communications, we decided to target online viewers and communities who would identify most with the videos.
+As such we decided to use Reddit, an online bulletin board with around 430 million users, for promotion.
+The site allows posts of any content and can be filtered by groups called ‘subreddits’.
 As part of our promotional campaign, we posted the videos to multiple subreddits including r/LadiesofScience, r/ScienceTeachers and r/goprodiy.
 Multiple videos gained traction from the platform with users ‘upvoting’ and spreading the content.

 While this phase of the campaign is over, we are now engaging with Twinkl, the largest educational publishing house in the European Union (EU) to create school resources such as quizzes and puzzles to accompany the videos.
-With this, the videos can be used in primary school classrooms across the EU, and they do not require English as their first language.
+Thus allows the videos to be used in primary school classrooms across the EU, and to note that they do not require English as their first language.

 Examples